 One of the most affordable, private universities in New England, our number one priority is to make your college education both financially feasible and an investment in your life plan.

 Bay Path believes that every female student nationally should be able to attend college and that your financial situation should not stand in the way.

 First-year, first-time, traditional students who qualify for a Pell Grant and have a GPA over 3.0 will receive free tuition to Bay Path University.
 Learn more here.

 Depending on your GPA, you could be awarded a merit scholarship worth $12,000 - $25,000 a year, renewable while you are enrolled.
 Learn more here.

-First-year, first-time undergraduate students can compete for scholarships ranging from
+First-year, first-time undergraduate students can compete for scholarships ranging from $500 tofull tuition.

 For students who do not qualify for a Pell Grant, we attempt to meet your financial need with a combination of scholarships, need-based grants, on-campus jobs, and loans.
 More information can be found here.

 Our costs for Tuition, Room & Board: upfront prices, no hidden fees

 Room & Board (14 meals per week plan)*